- basic spins (chair spin and variations, soldier, frog);

 The first basic spin is the chair spin.

-It is carried out at the initial level on two hands: the arm close to the pylon is flat and held on top, the second – at a level or slightly below the chest level at point-blank range.
-You’re doing a little swinging with your foot away from the pylon, and as soon as you start spinning, you tear off the other leg from the floor, bending both legs in your knees as if you were sitting in a chair.
+It is carried out at the initial level on two hands: the arm close to the pole is flat and held on top, the second – at a level or slightly below the chest level at point-blank range.
+You’re doing a little swinging with your foot away from the pole, and as soon as you start spinning, you tear off the other leg from the floor, bending both legs in your knees as if you were sitting in a chair.
 Looks like it:

 Another variation of the chair spin is when you take your legs off the parquet and put them in a foot-on-foot position.
 Do not forget to bend your back when performing the element to make the posture look even more plastic and elegant.